graphile/crystal/CONTRIBUTING.md

 #### macOS

-macOS comes with an older version of `diff` by standard.
+macOS comes with an older version of `diff`.
 We rely on `diff` for snapshot testing.
 Should your snapshot tests fail unexpectedly (for instance, with varying line endings), consider updating `diff`.

 You can make use of `homebrew` or other macOS package managers for this purpose.